-So if you hadn’t heard yet, The Cut ran an article calling Priyanka Chopra a global scam artist and then later had to take it down due to social media backlash.
-It was very obviously biased against Priyanka Chopra as it is extremely sexist to imply that a highly successful woman like her, who has all the money and fame in the world already, needs to scam and trap a white American boy to make it in Hollywood.
-Priyanka Chopra doesn’t need any help in that department, she is richer, more successful and more famous than Nick Jonas, without a doubt (the wedding gives you all the hints you need).
+So if you haven’t heard yet, The Cut ran an article calling Priyanka Chopra a global scam artist and then later had to take it down due to social media backlash.
+It was very obviously biased against Chopra as it is extremely sexist to imply that a highly successful woman like her, who has all the money and fame in the world already, needs to scam and trap a white American boy to make it in Hollywood.
+Chopra doesn’t need any help in that department, she is richer, more successful and more famous than Nick Jonas, without a doubt (the wedding gives you all the hints you need).
 Serendipitously, Forbes listed Chopra as one of the 100 most powerful women in the world for 2018 right after this article came out, proving Chopra’s point.
-But what team Chopra, her new family and all the citizens of America don’t know is that Priyanka Chopra is also a highly successful perpetrator of colorism, racism, and bigotry in her own country.
+But what team Chopra, her new family and all the citizens of America don’t know is that Chopra is also a highly successful perpetrator of colorism, racism, and bigotry in her own country.

-What is about to follow is merely a curated assortment of historical events and not an attempt to discredit Priyanka Chopra’s success or vilify the entire female population.
+What is about to follow is merely a curated assortment of historical events and not an attempt to discredit Chopra’s successes or vilify the entire female population.
 I’m a proud feminist who believes in celebrating women and their successes, but I strongly believe that any movement to empower the oppressed, is incomplete without the ability to productively criticize ourselves, recognize our demons and correct our mistakes.
-This will be my compassionate attempt at bringing to light the injustices that Priyanka Chopra directly endorsed and profited from, and how celebrities like her should not be worshipped as icons, because it justifies colorism, racism, and discrimination.
+This will be my compassionate attempt at bringing to light the injustices that Chopra directly endorsed and profited from, and how celebrities like her should not be worshipped as icons, because it justifies colorism, racism, and discrimination.

-It all started in the year 2000, when Priyanka Chopra won the Miss World beauty contest after naming Mother Teresa as the most successful living woman on earth, long after her death.
+It all started in the year 2000, when Chopra won the Miss World beauty contest after naming Mother Teresa as the most successful living woman on earth, long after her death.
 To the relief of many, Chopra had some melanin in her skin, unlike all the light-skinned women who usually won Miss India titles because dark skin was demonized by beauty companies looking to sell skin lightening products.
-Right after that, Priyanka started acting in Bollywood movies, which was a standard career path followed by many beauty pageant winners.
-But the Bollywood Priyanka didn’t look like the Priyanka Chopra who won Miss World.
+Right after that, Chopra started acting in Bollywood movies, which was a standard career path followed by many beauty pageant winners.
+But the Bollywood Chopra didn’t look like the Chopra who won Miss World.
 Altering your looks is also pretty standard in the entertainment industry and it is a matter of personal choice, so to each his own.
 The only relevant detail here is that Chopra’s skin was now many shades lighter.

-First problematic endorsement: Ponds White Beauty (2008)
+First Problematic Endorsement: Ponds White Beauty (2008)

 After perfecting her look, Chopra crushed Bollywood.
 She attained the peak of Bollywood success in 2008 when she starred in the critically acclaimed movie “Fashion” that bagged her the National Award for Best Actress.
 While on this proverbial peak, Chopra starred in a theatrical five-part commercial for a skin lightening product called “Ponds White Beauty.”
 The timing of this is important, and it should underline the fact that she didn’t really need the money and wasn’t a naive struggling starlet who didn’t know better.
 This is the ad: